charlie-grayson/WBA/python/readme.md

 Restdb.io configuration is read from config.cfg file

-*Note for Windows users* - make sure you have xlrd installed
+*Note for Windows users* - make sure you have xlrd installed otherwise pandas will *not* read the xlsx

     pip install xlrd